nodejs/node/doc/api/packages.md

 package.

-With [import maps][] now providing a standard for package resolution in browsers and other server-side runtimes, using the extensionless style can result in bloated import map definitions.
+With [import maps][] now providing a standard for package resolution in browsers and other JavaScript runtimes, using the extensionless style can result in bloated import map definitions.
 Explicit file extensions can avoid this issue by enabling the import map to utilize a [packages folder mapping][] to map multiple subpaths where possible instead of a separate map entry per package subpath